• Skip to primary navigation

 Instructions

-1. Dissolve the yeast and sugar in the warm water in the mixing bowl of a stand mixer.
-(You can make this bread by hand too, it will just take some muscle).
-Let stand about 5 minutes until foamy.
+• Dissolve the yeast and sugar in the warm water in the mixing bowl of a stand mixer.
+(You can make this bread by hand, too, it will just take some muscle).
+Let stand for about 5 minutes until foamy.

-2. Mix in the oil, salt, and flour using a dough hook.
+• Mix in the oil, salt, and flour using a dough hook.
 Once all the flour is mixed in, knead at a medium speed for 5 minutes (10 minutes by hand).
-Cover dough with a dish towel and set in a warm place.
+Cover the dough with a dish towel and set in a warm place.

-5. Once the dough has doubled, dump it out onto a lightly floured surface and divide into pieces.
+• Once the dough has doubled, dump it out onto a lightly floured surface and divide it into pieces.

-9. Shape the pieces into smooth balls and place on a baking sheet lined with parchment paper or lightly sprayed with non-stick cooking spray.
+• Shape the pieces into smooth balls and place them on a baking sheet lined with parchment paper or lightly sprayed with non-stick cooking spray.

-14. After placing the bread on the center oven rack to bake, before closing the oven door, throw a ½ cup of water onto the now super hot baking sheet you placed on the bottom oven rack and quickly close the oven door.
+• After placing the bread on the center oven rack to bake, before closing the oven door, throw ยฝ cup of water onto the now super hot baking sheet you placed on the bottom oven rack and quickly close the oven door.

-18. Cool at least 20 minutes before cutting the top off, hollowing the center, filling with soup and eating.
+• Cool for at least 20 minutes before cutting the top off, hollowing the center, filling with soup, and eating.

 Notes

-• For best results serve creamier soups and stew in these bread bowls.
-Broth soup tend to make them soggy.
+• For best results, serve creamier soups and stew in these bread bowls.ย Broth soup tends to make them soggy.

 • Nutritional Disclaimer

-Keywords: homemade bread bowls, Panera bread bowls, bread bowls for chili, soup bread bowls, how to make bread bowls
+Keyword bread bowls for chili, homemade bread bowls, how to make bread bowls, Panera bread bowls, soup bread bowls

 More Bread Recipes